jparnzen/RepData_PeerAssessment1/PA1_template.md

 We start addressing this question by creating and processing a new data table based on our initial data table.

-We first strip all incomplete cases from original dataset -- we do this so that we're dealing only with non-NA steps values in our statistics.
-Keeping the NA steps can affect the data in one of two ways: if the statistics parameter `na.rm = FALSE`, then the statistics will result in `NA` if it encounters any NAs, invalidating the statistic; if the statistics parameter `na.rm = TRUE`, then dates with only NAs will return `0` (zero), which may not be correct and will increase the zero-bin count in the histogram.
+We first strip all incomplete cases from original dataset---we do this so that we're dealing only with non-NA steps values in our statistics.
+Keeping the NA steps can affect the data in one of two ways:

+* if the statistics parameter `na.rm = FALSE`, then the statistics will result in `NA` if it encounters any NAs, invalidating the statistic
+* if the statistics parameter `na.rm = TRUE`, then dates with only NAs will return `0` (zero), which may not be correct and will increase the zero-bin count in the histogram

 Either way our statistics will be skewed.
-While in our original data table it looks like all NAs occur in all intervals of certain days -- meaning the day itself is effectively NA -- there may be some chance that there's a steps value hidden amongst NAs for a day, so let's increase our chances of working with all valid data.
+While in our original data table it looks like all NAs occur in all intervals of certain days---meaning the day itself is effectively NA---there may be some chance that there's a `steps` value hidden amongst NAs for a day, so let's increase our chances of working with all valid data.

-We then group the complete cases by date and then summarise the data into a new table containing dates and summations of steps per date date.
-Just to spot-check the values in the new table, let's get it's summary afterwards.
+We then group the complete cases by `date` and then summarise the data into a new table containing dates and summations of steps per date.
+Just to spot-check the values in the new table, we get it's summary afterwards.

 ```r